Heather WILLAUER

 water-gas shift reaction (RWGS) reaction.
 Suitable materials

-transition metals or lanthanides.
-Ceria is the preferred active
+of transition metals or lanthanides.
+Ceria is the preferred

-material for use in the catalyst support of the present invention.
+active material for use in the catalyst support of the present

-[00037] Associating the catalyst support with an active material
+invention.
+[00037] Associating the catalyst support with an

-reaction provides both a support and an introduced catalytic
+reaction (RWGS) reaction provides both a support and an

-addition of a material which catalyzes a reverse water-gas shift
+a material which catalyzes a reverse water-gas shift reaction

 containing the same dispersed C02 hydrogenation catalyst.